 - Tell them to talk to your lawyer.

-Protect Your Rights After a Lakeland Auto Accident
+Protect Your Rights After a Lutz Auto Accident

 Being injured in a car accident is bad enough.
 Losing any chance for a settlement because of an offhand comment to an insurance adjuster is worse.